lkrdev/explore-blending/README.md

 1. Provide the Github repository where the LookML files are stored
 2. The name of the project that will house the new LookML files and is attached to the Github repository
-3. Configure user attributes for a Github Personal Access Token (Classic) and your Looker project's webhook deploy secret.
+3. Configure user attributes for a Github Personal Access Token (Classic) or Fine grained token and your Looker project's webhook deploy secret.

 ## Use cases